byronka/minum/README.md

 I benefit from several aspects:

 - The binary is tiny - 150 kilobytes.
-That includes the database code, the web server, the templating library, the logging utilities, the HTML parsing library.
+That includes the database, web server, templating, logging, and HTML parsing.
 The [example projects](#example-projects-demonstrating-usage) show how to continue that pattern with the business logic so that the total remains small.
 With such a small size, everything becomes faster - moving the project onto your production server takes just a couple seconds.
 That's part of